June 1993 attack on Pakistani military in Somalia: UNOSOM II - SNA conflict

 Following the passing of Resolution 837 UNOSOM II forces would begin making offensive strikes all over Mogadishu with AC-130 gunships and helicopters.
 On advice from the UN, all aid work in the city came to a swift halt as the military campaign against Aidid began.
 The UN proceeded to officially deal Aidid out of the Somali nation-building process.
 Following the attack on the Pakistanis, Johnathan Howe began to push Washington for more help in arresting Aidid, as he became convinced that apprehending him, trying him as a war criminal and removing Aidid from Somalia - would help abate the raging civil war.

 UNOSOM began to greatly increase its firepower in Mogadishu and started making deliberate shows of force with Italian and American helicopters over the city.
 The American Quick Reaction Force, after having been split up into several different hot spots in Somalia, was entirely recalled to Mogadishu.
-On the 17th of June, Aidid's compound was directly targeted by AC-130 gunships in retaliation and Radio Mogadishu itself was also destroyed.
+On 17 June 1993, Aidid's compound was directly targeted by AC-130 gunships in retaliation and Radio Mogadishu itself was also destroyed.

 Howe had also requested the deployment of Delta Force that June following the clash but was rejected by President Clinton.
 Howe had envisioned the small, secret Army unit dispatching small groups of well-trained soldiers who could mount a bloodless arrest of Aidid.
 Despite Clintons rejection, Delta began training for the operation early in the summer and commanders dispatched an assessment team to Somalia in June.
 They reported that Aidid could easily be grabbed off the street.
 Clinton finally agreed to Howes request following the deliberate killings of US troops in August 1993.